HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 Error estimates
 ---------------------------------------

 In the special functions error bounds are given as twice the expected “Gaussian” error, i.e. 2-sigma, so the result is inside the error 98% of the time.
 People expect the true value to be within +/- the quoted error (this wouldn’t be the case 32% of the time for 1 sigma).
 Obviously the errors are not Gaussian but a factor of two works well in practice.

 Exceptions and Error handling
 ---------------------------------------

-The basic error handling procedure is the return code (see gsl_errno.h for a list of allowed values).
-Use the GSL_ERROR macro to mark an error.
+The basic error handling procedure is the return code (see :file:`gsl_errno.h` for a list of allowed values).
+Use the :macro:`GSL_ERROR` macro to mark an error.
 The current definition of this macro is not ideal but it can be changed at compile time.

-You should always use the GSL_ERROR macro to indicate an error, rather than just returning an error code.
-The macro allows the user to trap errors using the debugger (by setting a breakpoint on the function gsl_error).
+You should always use the :macro:`GSL_ERROR` macro to indicate an error, rather than just returning an error code.
+The macro allows the user to trap errors using the debugger (by setting a breakpoint on the function :function:`gsl_error`).

-The only circumstances where GSL_ERROR should not be used are where the return value is "indicative" rather than an error - for example, the iterative routines use the return code to indicate the success or failure of an iteration.
-By the nature of an iterative algorithm "failure" (a return code of GSL_CONTINUE) is a normal occurrence and there is no need to use GSL_ERROR there.
+The only circumstances where :macro:`GSL_ERROR` should not be used are where the return value is "indicative" rather than an error
+- for example, the iterative routines use the return code to indicate the success or failure of an iteration.
+By the nature of an iterative algorithm "failure" (a return code of :macro:`GSL_CONTINUE`) is a normal occurrence and there is no need to use :macro:`GSL_ERROR` there.

 Be sure to free any memory allocated by your function if you return an error (in particular for errors in partially initialized objects).